 Once you have found a property that ticks enough boxes, a sale and purchase agreement will be prepared, and the seller and buyers will need to agree on the price and terms.

 If the agreement is prepared by an agent, please do not sign anything until I have reviewed the agreement.
 As the buyer alone is responsible for checking the quality and suitability of the property (this principle is known as caveat emptor or “Let the buyer beware”), it is very important the agreement includes appropriate clauses to allow you to undertake your due diligence (investigations) and that these clauses are worded appropriately.

-If no agent is involved, I can draft the sale and purchase agreement for you (starting at $250 including GST).
+If no agent is involved, I can draft the sale and purchase agreement for you.

 I will always recommend any agreement is conditional upon your approval of:

 - LIM (Land Information Memorandum) which is a report showing all the information the local council holds on the property.

 - A satisfactory builders report;